N1A

-The Malagasy N1A is the top basketball league in Madagascar.
-Currently, twelve teams play in the competition to determine who is the national champion of Madagascar.
-The defending champion is GNBC.
+The N1A is the premier basketball league for men' s teams in Madagascar.
+Currently, 12 teams play in the competition to determine the national champions of Madagascar.

+The defending champions are COSPN, who have won the 2025 season.
+ASCUT holds the record for most titles with six championships.

-The winners of each N1A season play in the qualifiers of the Basketball Africa League (BAL).
+The winners of each N1A season play in the Road to BAL, the qualifying rounds of the Basketball Africa League (BAL).

 Format

 The season begins with 12 teams in two conferences (West and East), the top four qualify for the Elite 8.
 The bottom team from each group is relegated to the N1B (the national second level).
 The top four teams from the Elite 8 advance to the Final Four that are played in a best-of-three series to determine the N1A champion.

 Teams

 These were the 12 teams of the 2022 season: